-Projects such as the Economic
+Projects such as the Economic Gardening Program can be duplicated in other communities.

-This program is a prime example of how to conduct marketing and maximize resource allocation with assets costs and will increase the communities being served.
+This program is a prime example of how to conduct a team approach for target marketing and maximize resource allocation with assets that are in a city's portfolio.
+Collaborative efforts using existing resources can reduce costs and will increase the return on investment to the communities being served.